backand/stripe-example/README.md

   })
 ```

-#### Calling stripe.js file to submit payment
+#### Calling Stripe.js to Submit a Payment

-The method **self.charge** in file **/client/src/app/home/home.js** gets the form's data and make a call to stripe, gets the token and calls Backand Action.
+The method **self.charge** in file **/client/src/app/home/home.js** gets the form's data and makes a call to Stripe, getting the payment token and calling the makePayment function, which is a wrapper for the Backand Action we created earlier (more on this in a moment).

 ```javascript
   self.charge = function(){